cisco/lal-build-manager/README.md

 The last changeset will be tagged by jenkins if it succeeds.
 These have been done in two changesets here for clarity, but they could be done  in the same change.

 ### Historical Documentation
-Terms used herin reference [so you want to write a package manager](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#.rlvjqxc4r) (long read).
+Terms used herein reference [so you want to write a package manager](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527#.rlvjqxc4r) (long read).

 Original [buildroot notes](https://hg.lal.cisco.com/root/files/tip/NOTES).

 ## Developing
 To hack on `lal`, follow normal install procedure, but build non-release builds iteratively.